daos-stack/daos/docs/admin/pool_operations.md

 - The imbalance percentage indicating whether data distribution across the difference storage targets is well balanced.
 0% means that there is no imbalance and 100% means that out-of-space errors might be returned by some storage targets while space is still available on others.
-Again for the NVMe or DATA tier.
+Applies only for the NVMe or DATA tier.
 - The number of disabled targets (0 here) and the number of targets that the pool was originally configured with (total).